JakobFritzz/Piveau-hub-ui/README.md

 ```
 fix:
-chore:
 feat:
 ```

+A release creeates a tag and a tag becomes a new image.

-For further reference see https://semantic-release.gitbook.io/semantic-release for further information.
+For further reference see https://semantic-release.gitbook.io/semantic-release#how-does-it-work and https://semver.org/

 ## Configurations